AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 {style="table-layout:auto"}

-## OAuth2 with Password Grant
+## OAuth 2 with Password Grant

-For the OAuth2 Password grant (read the [RFC standards specs](https://tools.ietf.org/html/rfc6749#section-4.3)), Experience Platform requires the user's username and password.
+For the OAuth 2 Password grant (read the [RFC standards specs](https://tools.ietf.org/html/rfc6749#section-4.3)), Experience Platform requires the user's username and password.
 In the authentication flow, Experience Platform  exchanges these credentials for an access token and, optionally, a refresh token.
 Adobe makes use of the standard inputs below to simplify destination configuration, with the ability to override values:

 OAuth 2 Grant | Inputs | Outputs |